-- > Employment of solar panels and other renewable energy sources. - > Conduct more energy awareness programmes for students and staff. - ➤ More energy-efficient fans should be replaced.
+- Employment of more solar panels and other renewable energy sources. - ➤ Conduct more energy awareness programmes for students and staff. - ➤ More energy-efficient fans should be replaced. - Observe a power-saving day every year. - ➤ Automatic power switch-off systems may be introduced.